vapoursynth/vapoursynth/doc/pythonreference.rst

    Added: R50

-.. py:attribute:: _using_vsscript

-   INTERNAL ATTRIBUTE.
-Deprecated (will be removed soon).
-This was the only way to find out if VSScript.h was calling this script.
-   It now stores true if a custom policy is installed or VSScript.h is used.
-Use :func:`has_policy` instead.

 .. py:class:: EnvironmentData

    Internal class that stores the context sensitive data that VapourSynth needs.
 It is an opaque object whose attributes you cannot access directly.